 This specific equation of placing other people’s needs above your own is known by lay people as: codependence.

-Clinicians would call it relationship addiction, and despite how it sounds on the tongue, it's not a mental illness; it's a psychological construct shaped by one's culture and environment.
+Clinicians may call it Affective Dependence, and despite how it sounds on the tongue, it's not a mental illness; it's a psychological construct shaped by one's culture and environment.
 It is also not, at its core, about being in a relationship with an addict.

 At its base, codependency is a dysfunctional relationship one has with themselves, and this leads to problematic imbalances in our other relationships.